 Tineka is in her third year studying a Bachelor of Arts and a Bachelor of Education (Primary and Secondary) at SCU.
 Tineka participated in the 2015 Camp for Disadvantaged Youth from west of the Divide at Lake Ainsworth.
 The Scholarship has assisted in paying for rent in Lismore and the purchase of text books and other writing expenses.
 Tineka has already worked with charities and with disadvantaged youth and intends to continue this following her graduation in 2018.

 Shana is studying a Bachelor of Psychological Science and a Bachelor of Clinical Sciences at SCU which she will complete in 2017.
 Shana will then continue with post graduate studies for a PhD.
 Her aim is to do research into drugs and drug taking.
 Shana is a volunteer assistant researcher for the Cancer Council NSW.

-I am incredibly grateful to be the 2016 recipient of the Lord’s Taverners Scholarship and would like to sincerely thank the members for all of the wonderful work they do.
+I am incredibly grateful to be a recipient of the Lord’s Taverners Scholarship and would like to sincerely thank the members for all of the wonderful work they do.
 I am a mother of two, and concurrently studying a Bachelor of Psychological Science and Bachelor of Clinical Sciences.
 This scholarship has helped enormously with easing the costs of study and life.
 I have been able to purchase textbooks as well as a computer, which has been a huge benefit to my studies.